roshnet/roshnet.github.io/about.md

 ### Stuff I do

-I mostly work in Python, however, plan to switch to JavaScript for the web in near future; owing to it's industrial approach in getting things done.
+I work in Python, however, plan to switch to JavaScript for the web in near future; owing to it's industrial approach in getting things done.

+(EDIT): I'm working in Vue.js!

 I've done things from application backend development, to creating APIs for my personal projects, and creating responsive UIs from scratch using media queries.